heath3conk/postgresql-on-ubuntu/README.md

 # postgresql-on-ubuntu
 Problem solving on initial setup (Dev Bootcamp version)

-*Note: I have Ubuntu v.
-14.04.
-These references/instructions seemed to work equally well for users with Ubuntu 16.x*
+*Note: I had Ubuntu v.
+14.04 when I initially set up postgres.
+These references/instructions seemed to work equally well for users with Ubuntu 16.x and I didn't have to do any additional configuration when I upgraded.*

 ## Install postgres (if you haven't already)
 First, if it's been a while, do this: `sudo apt-get update`to ensure that you get the latest version available.
 Assuming you want the latest version available.